grokit/dcore/README.md

 - Place to put scripts that the main applications I develop can depend on and share (a core lib of some sort).
 - Neat collection of scripts that make the computer a better development platform that I install on everyone of my computers.
+- Easy install cloud service to any cloud node I own.

+# TODO

+- Have an install.sh that justs sets everything up so that you can be on a new nix or windows system and just get started.

 # Notes